 If you enjoy container-gardening, include some ranunculus tubers (Ranunculus spp.) in your pots, either by themselves or mixed with other plants.
-The most commonly grown variety, called the Persian buttercup (Ranunculus asiaticus), has cup-shaped flowers that resemble poppies, with petals in many bright colors and prominent purple-black anthers for strong contrast.
+The most commonly grown variety, called the Persian buttercup (Ranunculus asiaticus, USDA zones 8-10), has cup-shaped flowers that resemble poppies, with petals in many bright colors and prominent purple-black anthers for strong contrast.
 Growing this plant in a container is usually trouble-free, provided it gets bright light and you don't neglect your plant.

 Choosing a Time

 Persian buttercup is a frost-tender, herbaceous perennial that grows outdoors year round in U.S. Department of Agriculture plant hardiness zones 8 through 10.
 For container growing, the time you choose to plant Persian buttercups helps determine when flowers appear.

-If you want your plant to bloom in the spring, start plants in late summer or early fall and allow foliage to grow during the winter, either outdoors in warm-winter areas -- USDA zones 8 through 10 -- or indoors if live in USDA zone 7 or below, where there are cold winter temperatures.
+If you want your plant to bloom in the spring, start plants in late summer or early fall and allow foliage to grow during the winter, either outdoors in warm-winter areas -- USDA zones 8 through 10 -- or indoors if you live in USDA zone 7 or below, where there are colder winter temperatures.
 For flowers in late summer, start pots indoors in spring, a few weeks before your last expected frost in cold areas.
 Just make sure the cold season is actually over and not pulling one over on you.
 These plants will revert to a spring-blooming schedule in subsequent years, so if you want summer flowers in future years, treat the plants as annuals, re-potting new ones each spring.
 You'll have Instagrammable plants in no time.

 Setting Up Pots